-Monogenic retinal diseases can lead to progressive visual deterioration and blindness with a significant impact on children and young people.
-There are emerging genetic therapies aimed at saving vision in patients that would otherwise go blind.
-However, there is no research on the cost-effectiveness of ocular genomic testing in Australia.
-This new Luminesce Alliance project is designed to address the gap in economic evidence required to implement genomic medicine for patients with blinding retinal diseases in the Australian healthcare system.
+Inherited retinal diseases (IRDs) can lead to progressive vision loss, particularly affecting children and young individuals.
+Emerging genetic therapies aim to prevent blindness in these patients, but there is currently no research on the cost-effectiveness of ocular genomic testing in Australia.
+The Luminesce Alliance project sought to address this gap in economic evidence, aiming to support the integration of genomic medicine into the Australian healthcare system for individuals with blinding retinal diseases.

 - Children’s Medical Research Institute